Titilegend/Hng_task_1/README.md

 # Hng_task_1
-This  Android app displays your Slack name and profile picture, allowing users to open your GitHub profile within the app.
+This  Android app displays my Slack name and profile picture, allowing users to open the GitHub profile within the app.

 ## Features

-- Prominent display of my Slack name.
+- Prominent display of the Slack name.
-- Integration of my Slack display picture.
+- Integration of the Slack display picture.
-- "Open GitHub" button to view my GitHub profile.
+- "Open GitHub" button to view the GitHub profile.

 ## Getting Started